 2: whether including NSAG in the registration request message causes any security issues so that UE can utilize NSAG to fast access to the slice in the NSAG.

-3: whether the NSSRG restriction should be applied to network slices registered consecutively to avoid security context sharing.
+3: whether restriction should be applied to network slices to avoid security context sharing.